 Two tests methods are proposed to measure the average petrol flush volume as well as to prove the capability of the ECU to inhibit the switch back to petrol after a flush occurs, respectively in paragraphs 6.1. and 6.2. of Annex 14.

+B.7.a.
+New par.
+9.6 of Annex 15 sets out the provisions of a specific endurance test for the non-return valves used to the purpose of paras 17.13.1.2., 17.13.1.2. and 17.13.2.1.

+This is based on the “continued operation” test as defined in par 6.4. of ISO15500-3: 2012.

+The high number of cycles and the long chatter flow operation makes it particularly suitable for the non-return valves used in such interconnected LPG systems.

 B.8.
 In order to prevent the over-blending of petrol into the LPG, the interconnected LPG system as a whole shall fulfil the provisions set out in new Annex 19 (paragraph 17.13.2.3).

 Annex 19, paragraph 1.1., requires providing the type-approval authority and the technical service with a proper documentation describing the equipment and the strategy used to prevent the over-blending.